U.S. reveals rapid rollout plan for vaccine after record coronavirus surge

 First in line for vaccinations could be about 21 million healthcare workers and 3 million residents in long-term care facilities, the U.S. Centers for Disease Control and Prevention (CDC) has said.

-A CDC advisory panel is due to vote on Tuesday afternoon on recommendations for which Americans should get the vaccine first.
-The CDC will take the panel’s recommendation into account, and then provide guidance to the states to assist governors in their decisions about vaccine distribution priorities.
+A CDC advisory panel is due to vote on Tuesday on recommendations for which Americans should get the vaccine first.
+The CDC will take the recommendation into account and provide guidance to the states to assist governors in their decisions about vaccine distribution priorities.

+New York Governor Andrew Cuomo on Tuesday complained about the lack of federal funding for vaccine distribution.
+He also criticized a data-sharing agreement put forward by the government that he said could “dissuade undocumented immigrants from taking the vaccine.”

+Cuomo expressed concern that data on those receiving the virus could end up in the hands of U.S. Immigration and Customs Enforcement.

 ‘TRAGICALLY FAMILIAR PATTERN’